jrc13245/dxvk/README.md

 ## Sideload image into cursor

-- Enable `d3d9.enlargeHardwareCursor` option, the multiplier would be ignored when using sideload.
-So 2 or 3 or 4 would be the same.
+Sideload capability allows high definition images being loaded into D3D9 hardware cursor.

+Some cursor set for Vanilla WoW here: https://github.com/allfoxwy/some-bigger-cursor

+To sideload:
+- Enable `d3d9.enlargeHardwareCursor = 2 or 3 or 4` option.
+The multiplier influence [hqx](https://en.wikipedia.org/wiki/Hqx) scaling when no corresponding sideload image available.

 - Create a new folder named `SideloadCursors` at the same location with d3d9.dll

-- Put desired image into `SideloadCursors`.
-Its size must NOT bigger than 128x128 pixel.
-It could be JPG, PNG, TGA, BMP, PSD, GIF, HDR, PIC.
-It must contain 4 color channels including RED GREEN BLUE and ALPHA.
+- Put desired images into `SideloadCursors`.
+Their size must NOT bigger than 128x128 pixel.
+They could be JPG, PNG, TGA, BMP, PSD, GIF, HDR, PIC.
+They must contain 4 color channels.

-- Rename the image like `CursorHash-HotSpotX,HotSpotY.png`.
+- Rename images like `CursorHash-HotSpotX,HotSpotY.png`.

-- Any number of image could be sideloaded.
-If the corresponding in-game cursor don't have sideload image, hqx algorithm scaling would be used.
+- Any number of images could be sideloaded.
+If the corresponding in-game cursor don't have sideload image, [hqx](https://en.wikipedia.org/wiki/Hqx) algorithm scaling would be used.

 Every in-game cursor would have a different CursorHash.
+If you are building your own cursor set, you would need this hash value information.

-We could get this information via DXVK debug info.
+You could get this information via DXVK debug info.
 Run the game with an environment variable: `DXVK_LOG_LEVEL=info`

-Whenever in-game cursor change, a CursorHash would be printed to terminal/log-file as `info:  Enlarge D3D9 hardware cursor: 2f4f94382e0e5b958fae25559151a1c02aea9ea3`
+Whenever an in-game cursor appear or change, a CursorHash value would be printed to terminal/log-file as `info:  Enlarge D3D9 hardware cursor: 2f4f94382e0e5b958fae25559151a1c02aea9ea3`

 HotSpot is the clickable spot coordinates on image.
+It doesn't have to be the center.

-For example we would like (11, 11) be hot spot for cursor `2f4f94382e0e5b958fae25559151a1c02aea9ea3`, we could rename our image as `2f4f94382e0e5b958fae25559151a1c02aea9ea3-11,11.png`.
+For example if you would like (11, 11) be hot spot for cursor `2f4f94382e0e5b958fae25559151a1c02aea9ea3`, You could rename your image as `2f4f94382e0e5b958fae25559151a1c02aea9ea3-11,11.png`.